 Property and equipment (including leasehold improvements) are recorded at cost, and presented net of accumulated depreciation and amortization.
 Depreciation, recorded as a component of depreciation and amortization on the Consolidated Statements of Income/(Loss), is calculated utilizing the straight-line method over the lesser of the lease terms or estimated useful lives of the related assets.
 Amortization of leasehold improvements, also recorded as a component of depreciation and amortization, is calculated utilizing the straight-line method over the lesser of the estimated benefit period of the related assets or the lease terms.
-Useful lives are generally 30 years for buildings, up to 20 years for building and leasehold improvements and from three to seven years for furniture, fixtures and equipment.
+Useful lives are generally up to 20 years for leasehold improvements and from three to seven years for furniture, fixtures and equipment.